Pranesh-k2213/BuildingBlocks/README.md

 ```
 If this prints a version number like 3.2.5, then django is successfully installed.

+## Getting code to desktop
+You can download the code as a zip file or use Github desktop app .
+Using Github desktop app is better because whenever the code in the web is updated you can get the new code by just clicking a button.
+Instead of downloading the zip file again and extracting it.

 ## Running the project
 Run this project